opsbears/piccolo/README.md

 Piccolo is a micro framework with a strong emphasis on replacing components and being hackable.

+## Licence

+This package is licenced under the MIT licence, available in the [LICENCE.md](LICENCE.md) file in this repository.

 ## Installation

 The easiest way to install piccolo is to create a fresh project with the skeleton repository: